Fire Starting Kit List of Essentials and More

 UPDATE: Strike Anywhere Matches (with the white tip) are hard to find.
 I suspect this is a safety thing.
 Rubbing together / smashing a box, etc. may cause them to light.
 Nowadays, it’s mostly Strike On Box matches.

-Dip the head of stick matches in hot wax to waterproof.
-And keep them in a waterproof container.
+Simpy keep the matches in a waterproof containment.
+And/or dip the head of stick matches in hot wax to waterproof them.

 >> Diamond Brand Classic – Original Strike on Box Matches